How is chemotherapy used for pancreatic cancer?

 Chemotherapy with radiotherapy (chemoradiotherapy)

 Chemotherapy used together with radiotherapy is called chemoradiotherapy.
-Radiotherapy uses high energy x-rays (radiation) to damage cancer cells and stop the cancer growing.
-The chemotherapy may make the cancer cells more sensitive to radiotherapy, so that it works better.
+Radiotherapy uses radiation to damage cancer cells and stop the cancer growing.
+The chemotherapy may make the cancer cells more sensitive to radiotherapy so that it works better.

-Some people with borderline resectable cancer (see above) and locally advanced cancer may be offered chemoradiotherapy.
+Some people with borderline resectable cancer and locally advanced cancer may be offered chemoradiotherapy.

 If you have chemoradiotherapy, you will normally have chemotherapy on its own for around three to six months to begin with.
 You will then have a CT scan.
 If this shows that the cancer hasn’t grown or spread, you will start chemoradiotherapy.